 UNO was first designed by Ohio barbershop owner and card lover Merle Robbins in 1971 as a variation of the popular game Crazy Eights.
 It soon became a favorite with family and friends, and he realized others might enjoy it as well.
 His family pooled together $8,000 to print 5,000 card games, which he sold from his barbershop and in a few local businesses [source: Mattel].

 Robbins sold the rights to the game to funeral parlor owner Robert Tezak for $50,000, plus royalties of ten cents per game.
-Tezak formed International Games to market UNO -- and became a multimillionaire in the process.
+Tezak formed International Games to market UNO — and became a multimillionaire in the process.
 In 1992, International Games became part of the Mattel toy company.
-Now, almost 40 years after its creation, UNO is played by millions around the world.
+Now, nearly five decades after its creation, UNO is played by millions around the world.

 To learn the rules of the game and strategies for winning, read on.